Reddimus/Nvidia_Jetson-curriculum/README.md

 3. **Setup VNC**
    VNC provides remote desktop access via the RFB protocol, allowing you to control your Jetson from your laptop.
 Follow [this guide](https://developer.nvidia.com/embedded/learn/tutorials/vnc-setup) for detailed instructions.

+> NOTE: Avoid scripts and commands that use `sudo apt upgrade` as it may break the Jetson platform.

 ## Projects